 The bridge built by the UMass Lowell team spanned 15 feet, 10.5 inches, weighed 104 pounds and could support 2,500 pounds of distributed weight.
 Its 39 sections were held together by 66 bolts.
 In the championship round, team members assembled the entire bridge in less than 11 minutes.

 "We are fairly new to this competition, so it felt really good to be able to compete.
-We did exceptionally well and we are very pleased with
+We did exceptionally well and we are very pleased with our results," said Ross Gladstone, who served as the UMass Lowell team's student leader.

 The 19-person team was advised by UMass Lowell faculty members Susan Faraji, who teaches structural engineering, and Paul DeStefano of the Department of Civil and Environmental Engineering.